Interaction between duloxetine and tramadol

 Early recognition of this interaction is essential to prevent serious complications and ensure patient safety.
 Healthcare professionals should be aware of the signs and symptoms of serotonin syndrome and educate patients about the potential risks associated with the concurrent use of duloxetine and tramadol.
 Monitoring for any signs of serotonin syndrome is recommended when these medications are prescribed together.

-See also Duloxetine somatic pain
+See also Duloxetine side effects uk

 Risks and Consequences